 Catalina Island Activities: Stuff to do in Avalon, Two Harbors, on Land, on Water

-Catalina Island activities: before you hit the beach, start with the town's iconic Casino which isn't a gambling casino at all) stands sentry on the western point of Avalon Bay's Main Harbor, surrounded on three sides by water.
+which isn't a gambling casino at all) stands sentry on the western point of Avalon Bay's Main Harbor, surrounded on three sides by water.

-Catalina Island Casino In its heyday the 12-story Art Deco building hosted big bands dances for 6,000, as well as theatrical productions in its downstairs theater.
+In its heyday the 12-story Art Deco building hosted big bands dances for 6,000, as well as theatrical productions in its downstairs theater.
 Today it shows first-run movies and its opulent interior is open for tours.

 The Catalina Island Museum is also inside the Casino.